Google supports both page-level meta-tags as well as inline directives to help control how your site's pages will appear in Search.

 <!DOCTYPE html> <html> <head> <meta charset="utf-8"> <meta name="Description" CONTENT="Author: A.N.
 Author, Illustrator: P. Picture, Category: Books, Price: £9.24, Length: 784 pages"> <meta name="google-site-verification" content="+nxGUDJ4QpAZ5l9Bsjdi102tLVC21AIh5d1Nl23908vVuFHs34="/> <title>Example Books - high-quality used books for children</title> <meta name="robots" content="noindex,nofollow">

-> Google understands the following meta tags (and related items):
+Google understands the following meta tags (this list is not exhaustive):

-> ||You can use this tag on the top-level page of your site to verify ownership for Search Console.
+||You can use this tag on the top-level page of your site to verify ownership for Search Console.
 Please note that while the values of the "name" and "content" attributes must match exactly what is provided to you (including upper and lower case), it doesn't matter if you change the tag from XHTML to HTML or if the format of the tag matches the format of your page.
 More information|

 ||This defines the page's content type and character set.
 Make sure that you surround the value of the content attribute with quotes - otherwise the charset attribute may be interpreted incorrectly.
 We recommend using Unicode/UTF-8 where possible.
 More information|

 ||This tag sends the user to a new URL after a certain amount of time, and is sometimes used as a simple form of redirection.
 However, it is not supported by all browsers and can be confusing to the user.
 The W3C recommends that this tag not be used.
 We recommend using a server-side 301 redirect instead.|

 ||This tag tells the browser how to render a page on a mobile device.
 Presence of this tag indicates to Google that the page is mobile friendly.
 Read more about how to configure the viewport meta tag.|